Kajak i det sydfynske øhav

 Photo: Daniel Villadsen

-With about 1100 km coastline, 96 small islands and islets in the surrounding sea, Fyn is the perfect destination for an active sea holiday - in a kayak, on a SUP-board or perhaps on a kiteboard.
-There are plenty of options.
+With about 1100 km of coastline, 96 small islands and islets, Fyn is the perfect destination for an active sea holiday.
 Get inspired right here.

 Kayaking in Nature Park Lillebælt